-- Traditionally-aged First Year students are required to live in Barrett Hall, Bundy Hall, or Hoerner Hall with other First-Year students.
+- Traditionally-aged First Year students are required to live in Barrett Hall, Bundy Hall, or Olvey-Andis Hall with other First-Year students.
 Returning and other non-first year students may not live in Barrett Hall or Bundy Hall.

 - Students involved in a roommate dispute may be required to attempt mediation before a room change is approved.

 - Students with an approved room change cannot begin his/her room change until the listed date on the approval form, and must have checked out of his/her old room by the specified date.

 - To minimize academic disruption, room changes shall not occur during academic finals week.
 Exceptions in emergency situations can occur.